 Understanding the Drivers of Employee Engagement

-Mindset’s validated Flow@Work™ engagement model measures the aspects in the work environment that have a direct impact on the levels of engagement in the organization.
+Mindset’s validated Engaged@Way-of-Work engagement model measures the aspects in the work environment that have a direct impact on the levels of engagement in the organization.
 We achieve this by grouping employee feedback into 9 scientifically researched dimensions or drivers – covering from strategic-level insights to management practices and talent fit on an individual employee level.

-Note: users can edit or change the engagement driver constructs as required, or they can use their own set of engagement drivers by combining Flow@Work's Willingness and Commitment indicator constructs with their own custom engagement surveys - see Indicator Analytics for more on this.
+Note: users can edit or change the engagement driver constructs as required, or they can use their own set of engagement drivers by combining Engaged@Way-of-Work's Willingness and Commitment indicator constructs with their own custom engagement surveys - see Indicator Analytics for more on this.

 |For more information, click on a sub-menu item at the top of the page⇑ or in the right margin⇒